The Sneaky Ways Grocery Stores Hijack Your Brain

 Now you’ll have to wander the aisles to find it, passing ten other new things you suddenly “need.”

-It’s what makes you place a set of golf clubs in your cart when you don’t even play golf.
+It’s also what makes you place a set of golf clubs in your cart when you don’t even play golf.

 You’ve survived the aisles!
 You’re almost free!